 Superman II (1980)

-Due to the complex and troubled production behind Superman II it seems more likely for it to have been a disaster of a film, yet despite of this I consider Superman II to be the perfect Superman film.
-While I enjoy the first film, I find Superman II improves on it in so many ways, delivering a more emotionally satisfying film.
+Due to the complex and troubled production behind Superman II it seems likely it would have been destined to become a disaster of a film with the switching of directors from Richard Donner to Richard Lester during the principal photography process.
+However, instead of turning into a Frankensteinian mess of two director’s visions stitched together into one, I consider Superman II to be the perfect Superman film.
+A film which improves on the original in so many ways and delivers a more emotionally satisfying film and offering two hours of pure escapist bliss.
 A rare instance of the perfect combination of cast and crew coming together to create something wonderful.
-I do feel on the whole Richard Lester is a better director than Richard Donner and after seeing Superman II: The Richard Donner Cut I thought to myself “thank God Donner was fired from this production”.
-The romance between Lois and Clark is very forced and underdeveloped; there is a lack of humor, and no exaggeration, one of the absolute worst endings I’ve ever seen.
-I’ll stick with the Richard Lester version.
+I will also take this opportunity to say: Lester cut > Donner cut (yes, this is a hill I am willing to die on).
+After watching Superman II: The Richard Donner Cut I thought to myself “Thank God Donner was fired from this production and replaced with Richard Lester”.
+Within the Donner cut, the romance between Lois and Clark is very forced and underdeveloped; there is a lack of humour, and no exaggeration, one of the absolute worst endings I’ve ever seen – but that’s for another review.

 Star Wars: The Empire Strikes Back (1980)